Welcome to our new website!

 - Pressing the washed squares and strips will be necessary.

-With the pinked edges, fraying should be minimal.
+With the pinked edges, fraying should be minimal, but that is not guaranteed.
 But there will be shrinkage in the width of the fabric.
 For Jelly Roll and Honey Bun strips, that means that the strip will not be as long.
 The width will stay the same - 2.5" and 1.5" - but the 42" length of the strip might shrink as much as 1".
 (Been there, seen/measured that.)

 Pre-shrinking and Starching.
 Simply getting the fabrics wet and letting them air-dry will pre-shrink them.
 This also lets us test to see if fabrics will "bleed".
 For this, you'll need a portable, collapsible drying rack.